GilmarPerez/betwixt/README.md

 **NOTE:** Default implementation uses an insecure self-signed certificate in /certs directory.
 This is
 **only** for development.
 Best practise for production deployment would be to install an SSL terminating proxy in front of the
-betwixt host machine and configure application to use HTTP insteas of HTTPS.
+betwixt host machine and configure application to use HTTP instead of HTTPS.

 ###Caching layer
 To prevent overloading Orchestra with request from mobile clients the middleware performs caching of